What is Greenmail?

-During this situations, the target companies have two options with them.
+During these situations, the target companies have two options them.

 - The first option is that the target company can take no action and allow the hostile takeover to happen.

-- Secondly, the target company can pay a premium price above the market value to avoid the hostile takeover and buy back its own shares.
+- Secondly, the target company can pay a premium price above the market value to avoid hostile takeovers and buy back its own shares.

 This has been a guide to what is Greenmail.
 Here we discuss how greenmail works along with practical examples and effective measures the target company can take in such a situation.
 You may learn more about M&A from the following articles –